 Transportation is forming the economic basis of modern technological civilization, being a combination of personal and public passenger mobility with commercial freight systems.
 Though we may see notable transitions in terms of propulsion technology and to some degree in transport infrastructures in coming decades, the shift in operation mode may cause a more sudden and radical disruption.
 Vehicle operation mode shift is most of all referring to integration of smart mobility concepts, such as real-time navigation, ridesharing, carsharing and of course autonomous drive.
 Due to deficiency of direct data on integration of new technologies, the main tools for measuring smart mobility effect on transportation at this point of time are vehicle-miles-traveled (VMT) and sales of new passenger cars per capita, which can be used to analyze the indirect effect of real-time navigation, ridesharing and carsharing.
+This study aims to measure the integration progress of smart mobility technologies, such as real-time navigation, ridesharing, carsharing and of course autonomous drive.

 Modern society is defining the quality of life by availability of basic needs like food, water, housing and healthy environment.
 However, more and more technological services are thriving under the umbrella of quality of life and personal freedom, including the rights to medical service, communication and of course transportation.
 Moreover, transportation is forming the economic basis of modern technological civilization, being a combination of personal and public passenger mobility with commercial freight systems.
 Notably, personal mobility is responsible the lion share of energy consumption within the transportation sector.
 Though there are already existing alternatives for personal mobility such as mass transport systems and two-wheeled vehicles, it is not likely those could entirely replace personal mobility units such as cars.
 About 40-50% of all energy consumed by transport systems in developed countries is utilized by four-wheeled vehicles, which also happen to be mostly in private ownership.